sltc2024/sltc2024.github.io/cfp.md

 More information coming soon.

 ### Content

 Papers are invited on all theoretical, practical and applied aspects of language technology, including natural language processing, computational linguistics, speech technology and neighbouring areas.
-Papers can describe completed or ongoing research, as well as practical applications of language technology, and may be combined with systemdemonstrations.
+Papers can describe completed or ongoing research, as well as practical applications of language technology, and may be combined with system demonstrations.

 ### Submission